Poodle Springs

 Set in 1963 and with a cute script by acclaimed playwright Tom Stoppard, this is no film noir.
 In fact, it's almost anti-noir: over-bright, without visible shadows.

-However, a more insidious, unnoticed corruption is at work in the west coast's broad daylight, according to the script.
+However, a more insidious, unnoticed corruption is at work in the west coast's broad daylight.

 Director Bob Rafelson, who had earlier remade the film noir classic The Postman Always Rings Twice for the big screen, seems to go out of his way to keep the mood lightly cynical.